-If you have been injured in a car accident, you are likely focused on filing a lawsuit against the driver of the other vehicle.
-While that is always a possibility, there are others against whom you can file a personal injury claim.
+If you have been injured in a car accident, you are likely focused on filing a lawsuit against the other vehicle’s driver.

-Of course, when you file a lawsuit as a plaintiff, you will likely be naming the driver of the other vehicle as a defendant.
-However, there may be other parties who bear some of the blame for the accident.
+Of course, when you file a lawsuit as a plaintiff, you will likely be naming the other vehicle’s driver as a defendant.
+However, other parties may bear some of the blame for the accident.

 Filing a Civil Lawsuit against the Driver’s Employer

 This happens because of something called the respondeat superior doctrine.
 If the driver is negligent, it is the same thing as the company itself being negligent.

 There are some exceptions to the doctrine of liability.
-For example, if the driver was running an errand in the company car, that would not be considered a task that benefits their employer.
+For example, if the driver ran an errand in the company car, that would not be considered a task that benefits their employer.

-The main question that a court will ask is whether the employee was acting within the scope of their employment when the accident occurred.
+The main question that a court will ask is whether the employee acted within the scope of their employment when the accident occurred.

-This is because the company will likely have a larger insurance policy than the driver and would also have assets to fulfill a judgement if they are required to pay an amount greater than policy limits of the insurer.
-An individual driver may not have as large of a policy with the insurance company.
+This is because the company will likely have a more significant insurance policy than the driver and would also have assets to fulfill a judgment if they are required to pay an amount greater than the insurer’s policy limits.

 Product Liability Lawsuits for Car Accidents

-Product liability lawsuits can lead to larger settlements and jury awards because the particular injury involved is usually more serious.
+Product liability lawsuits can lead to larger settlements and jury awards because the particular injury involved is usually more severe.
 As a result, there are likely higher economic and non-economic damages.

-Sometimes, the car accident was not caused by either of the drivers involved, but was the result of poor road conditions.
-While it is not always easy to sue the government, it is possible when they failed to maintain the road and it has caused personal injury.
+Sometimes, the car accident was not caused by either of the drivers involved but was the result of poor road conditions.
+While it is not always easy to sue the government, it is possible when they failed to maintain the road, and it has caused personal injury.

-The government can be held legally responsible for the condition of the roads because they have the obligation to maintain them.
-If the government also is negligent when making a repair, they can also be required to pay financial compensation.
+The government can be held legally responsible for the condition of the roads because they must maintain them.
+If the government also is negligent when repairing, they can also be required to pay financial compensation.

-A Car Accident Claim against the Vehicle’s Owner
+A Car Accident Claim Against the Vehicle’s Owner

-Depending on who was driving the car, you can also file a lawsuit against the owner of the vehicle, even if they were not driving when their actions have caused your physical injury.
+Depending on who was driving the car, you can also file a lawsuit against the vehicle’s owner, even if they were not driving when their actions caused your physical injury.